 s.
-66 Part II - Crimes Against Public Order (a) without lawful authority trains or drills any other person to the use of arms or the practice of military exercises, movements, or evolutions; (b) is present at any meeting or assembly of persons held without lawful authority for the purpose of so training or drilling any other person; (c) at any such meeting or assembly as aforesaid is trained or drilled to the use of arms or the practice of military exercises, movements, or evolutions; or (d) is present at any such meeting or assembly for the purpose of being so trained or drilled - is guilty of a crime.
-Charge: Unlawful drilling.
-(2) A prosecution for any of the crimes mentioned in this section shall be commenced within 6 months after the crime is committed.
-66. Definition of seditious intention (1) An intention to effect any of the following purposes: (a) to bring the Sovereign into hatred or contempt;
+66 Part II - Crimes Against Public Order (a) without lawful authority trains or drills any other person to the use of arms or the practice of military exercises, movements, or evolutions; (b) is present at any meeting or assembly of persons held without lawful authority for the purpose of so training or drilling any other person; (c) at any such meeting or assembly as aforesaid is trained or drilled to the use of arms or the practice of military exercises, movements, or evolutions; or (d) is present at any such meeting or assembly for the purpose of being so trained or drilled - is guilt y of a crime.
+Charge : Unlawful drilling.
+(2) A prosecution for any of the crimes mention this section shall be commenced within 6 mo after the crime is committed.
+66. Definition of sedi seditious intention (1) An int purpose cention to effect any of the following es: (a) to bring the Sovereign into hatred or contempt;